 Choosing the Right Insurer

-Fortunately, assessing an insurer's financial health does not require any number crunching on your part.
-Rating firms have done the work for you.
+Assessing an insurer's financial health is relatively easy since rating agencies have done the number crunching for you.
 These firms include A.M.
-Best, Standard and Poor's, Moody's and Fitch.
-Each agency develops insurer ratings using different criteria.
+Best, Standard and Poor's, Moody's, Fitch, and Weiss Ratings.
+Each company develops insurer ratings using different criteria.
 Consequently, an insurer may be rated highly by one agency but not so highly by another.
-For this reason it's important to consider multiple ratings when evaluating an insurer.
+For this reason, it's a good idea to consider ratings from multiple agencies when assessing an insurer.

-An insurer that offers several types of coverage may need a separate license for each.
-For instance, suppose that the Elite Insurance Company provides both life and homeowners insurance in state X. Elite holds two licenses, one for life insurance and the other for property and casualty insurance.
+State regulators may require insurers to obtain a separate license for each type of coverage they sell.
+If the Elite Insurance Company sells both life and homeowners insurance in State X, Elite needs two licenses: one for life insurance and the other for property and casualty insurance.
 When an insurer has multiple licenses, each license may be held by a separate subsidiary company.
-For example, Elite's life insurance license is held by the Elite Life Insurance Company.
-Elite's property and casualty license is held by the Elite Property and Casualty Company.
+For instance, Elite's life insurance license may be held by the Elite Life Insurance Company while its property and casualty license may be held by the Elite Property and Casualty Company.

-Service refers to the speed, accuracy and courtesy an insurer displays when it responds to your requests.
-The following example demonstrates why service is important.
+Service refers to the speed, accuracy, and courtesy an insurer displays when it responds to customers' requests.
+As the following example demonstrates, services is important when you need something right away.

 Some insurers provide better service than others.
 If you have enlisted an independent agent to obtain quotes on your behalf from several insurers, your agent should know which insurer provides the best service.
 You can also ask other business owners for recommendations.
 Trade associations, professional organizations and business groups may also offer insurer recommendations.